spinnaker/spinnaker.github.io/concepts/pipelines/index.md

 ![](pipelines.png)

 Automation does not end with orchestrating only the high-level steps of your release process.
-For many of your operational steps, the corresponding manipulation of resources in the cloud in a supervised and safe manner usually entails a non-trivial set of steps, each of which needs to be remediated in failure situations.
-For the full realization of confidence and the velocity that follows, each step in these complex orchestrations need to be addressed.
+Each of these operational steps often corresponds to a sequence of calls to the cloud platform, each of which needs to be remediated in failure scenarios.
+The red/black Deploy stage is an example of how Spinnaker fully supports this notion:

 ![](pipeline-tasks.png)